MurrayTom/ToolSafe/README.md

 - Other experiment-specific parameters

 ### 3. Agent Safety&Security Evaluation
+(We will release the code for agent safety evaluation as soon as possible)

 Run the agent safety and security evaluation with the following commands:
 ```bash
 python src/main_experiment.py --config ./src/config/agentharm.yaml